 If someone discriminates against you in the workplace, you have options.

 Make a human rights complaint

 You can make a human rights complaint to the BC Human Rights Tribunal.
 The tribunal deals with complaints under the Human Rights Code.
 It operates like a court but is less formal.
-It has staff who help people resolve complaints without going to a hearing.
-If that’s not possible, they hold a hearing to decide if there was discrimination.
+It can provide a mediator to help people resolve the complaint themselves.
+If that’s not possible, the tribunal holds a hearing to decide if there was discrimination.

-You must file a complaint with the tribunal within one year of when the discrimination happened.
-We explain the steps involved under work out the problem, below.
+If you decide to bring a human rights complaint, you must file it with the tribunal within one year of when the discrimination happened.
+We explain the steps in our guidance on making a human rights complaint.